changeworld/azure-docs.ja-jp/articles/cloud-services/cloud-services-troubleshoot-roles-that-fail-start.md

 <properties
-   pageTitle="起動しないロールのトラブルシューティング | Microsoft Azure"
-   description="クラウド サービス ロールが起動に失敗する一般的な原因をいくつか取り上げます。これらの問題に対する解決策も紹介します。"
-   services="cloud-services"
-   documentationCenter=""
-   authors="simonxjx"
+   pageTitle="Troubleshoot roles that fail to start | Microsoft Azure" description="Here are some common reasons why a Cloud Service role may fail to start.
+Solutions to these problems are also provided." services="cloud-services" documentationCenter="" authors="simonxjx"